FrostCorealis/FrostCorealis/README.md

 Not too long ago, the most creative thing I was building was google slide decks.
 Admittedly, some of them were pretty amazing, but they were still just slide decks.
 I missed building websites, and I felt really stuck so...I took a risk and made a BIG change.

 In June of 2021, I started working in Codecademy to dust off my HTML & CSS skills, update my knowledge of JavaScript, and learn Python.
 In July, I went to the Chainlink Bootcamp, and after that, I decided to sign up for the Chainlink Fall Hackathon.
-At the time, I knew I had a lot of Solidity to learn before the Hackathon, but what I didn't know was how very much I didn't know. 🙂
+In preparation for the hackathon, I read Solidity docs, and Chainlink docs, and spent a lot of time with CryptoZombies. 🧟

 Finding Buildspace changed everything for me.
 Suddenly I had real projects to debug + practical applications for the code I'd been learning.
 Buildspace is a beautifully structured sandbox in which to tinker, and an amazing community full of devs who are learning together and helping and inspiring each other.
 It's a wonderful place to be.